auditize/auditize/doc/docs/overview.md

 ## Log i18n Profiles

 Auditize supports internationalization of the web interface but also of the logs themselves.
 The internationalization of logs is done through Log i18n Profiles.
 Log i18n Profiles let you upload translation files for the languages you want to support (and are supported by Auditize).
 The log translation applies to log fields whose value is considered to be a key.
-Here are the log fields that can be translated:
+Here are the log field type that can be translated:

 - `action_type`
 - `action_category`